What Are The Types of Hyperpigmentation?

 Pigment Spots

 First, let’s talk about age spots/sunspots.
-These spots are caused by sun exposure and mainly appear on body parts that frequently receive sunlight.
-Such as the face, hands, arms, neck, and décolleté.
+These spots are caused by sun exposure and aging, and mainly appear on body parts that frequently receive sunlight.
+They commonly appear on the face, hands, arms, neck, and décolleté.
 These spots tend to be small, darkened spots of skin.

 Melasma